Ken Haebich is a Chicago-based double bassist who writes music, teaches music and plays acoustic and electric bass with his own band and many others.

 Haebich also plays regularly with The Joe Hurt Trio, a traditional jazz trio (piano, bass, drums) that’s known for funky arrangements of jazz and blues classics.
 The trio is: Joe Hurt on piano, Haebich on bass and Redd Holt (an original member of the Ramsey Lewis Trio) on drums.

-As an instructor at Elmhurst College, Haebich teaches composition, jazz improvisation, double bass and directs the jazz combos.
+As an instructor at Elmhurst University, Haebich teaches composition, jazz improvisation, double bass and directs the jazz combos.